sakshi-011/java-revision-module/README.md

 final method can't be overridden, final class can't be inherited.

-*Spring Boot*
+# Spring Boot

-Java-based spring framework used for Rapid Application Development (to build stand-alone microservices) -- has auto configuration
+Java-based spring framework used for Rapid Application Development (to build stand-alone microservices)<br/>
+-- has auto configuration<br/>
 -- embedded application server like tomcat,jetty